On Tarski's fixed point theorem: Tarski's fixed point theorem

 Recall by the preliminaries that, by results in \cite{A82, AR}, for any (standard) inductive definition $\Phi\subseteq X\times \Pow(X)$, for $X$ any set, the least $\Phi-$closed class $I(\Phi)$ exists in the system CZF$^-$.
 In this section we prove that more generally the least (\texttt{$c_L$}-closed and) $\Phi-$closed class ${\cal I}(\Phi)$ exists for every abstract inductive definition $\Phi$ on a set-generated $\bigvee$-semilattice $L$.

-As a corollary of this result we shall have that CZF$^-$ extended by the full Separation scheme proves Tarski's fixed point theorem.
+As a corollary of this result we shall have that CZF$^-$ extended by the impredicative unrestricted Separation scheme proves Tarski's fixed point theorem.
 This improves on previous intuitionistic proofs of the theorem, as those in \cite{JM} or \cite{Taylor}.

-Albeit `more constructive' than those proofs\footnote{Note that this result will already tell us that we will not be able to refute Tarski's fixed point theorem using the consistency of constructive set theory with the principles (G)UP and SC.}, this result can hardly be considered satisfactory.
-For the case of monotone operators on $\bigvee$-semilattices of the form $\Pow(X)$ for $X$ a set, it directly follows by the results in \cite{A82, A86, AR} that a restricted version of Tarski's theorem obtains (in fact a version of Knaster's theorem): if a monotone operator $\Gamma: \Pow(X)\to \Pow(X)$ may be obtained as $\Gamma_\Phi$ by a bounded inductive definition $\Phi$ (in particular by an inductive definition $\Phi$ that is a set), then the system CZF + REA proves that a least fixed point exists, as it proves that $I(\Phi)$ is a set in this case.
+Albeit `more constructive' than those proofs, this result can hardly be considered satisfactory.
+For the case of monotone operators on $\bigvee$-semilattices of the form $\Pow(X)$ for $X$ a set, it directly follows by the results in \cite{A82, A86, AR} that a restricted version of Tarski's theorem obtains: if a monotone operator $\Gamma: \Pow(X)\to \Pow(X)$ may be obtained as $\Gamma_\Phi$ by a bounded inductive definition $\Phi$ (in particular by an inductive definition $\Phi$ that is a set), then the system CZF + wREA proves that a least fixed point exists, as it proves that $I(\Phi)$ is a set in this case.

-Here we show that, in CZF extended by the axiom uREA, a bounded abstract inductive definition on a set-generated $\bigvee$-semilattice $L$ gives rise to a least $\Phi-$closed class ${\cal I}(\Phi)$ that is a set, whenever $L$ satisfies the extra standard condition of being set-presented.
-In a sense there is no restriction here: in (I)ZF say, every abstract inductive definition is a set (and is therefore bounded), and every complete lattice is set-presented.
+Here I show that, again in CZF + wREA, a bounded abstract inductive definition on a set-generated $\bigvee$-semilattice $L$ gives rise to a least $\Phi-$closed class ${\cal I}(\Phi)$ that is a set, whenever $L$ satisfies the extra standard condition of being set-presented.
+Thus, if a monotone operator $\Gamma:L\to L$ may be obtained as $\Gamma_\Phi$ for $\Phi$ a bounded abstract inductive definition, then $\Gamma$ has a fixed point.
+In a sense there is no restriction here: in (I)ZF say, every abstract inductive definition is a set (and is therefore bounded), every complete lattice is set-presented, and every monotone operator is obtained by a bounded inductive definition.

 We now prove that for every abstract inductive definition $\Phi$ on $L$ the least (\texttt{$c_L$}-closed and) $\Phi-$closed class ${\cal I}(\Phi)$ exists.
 The classical proof would construct ${\cal I}(\Phi)$ iterating a monotone operator associated with $\Phi$ along the class of ordinals.
 For the case of monotone operators on point-classes, Aczel \cite{A82} showed that one can replace the class of ordinals with the class of all sets (applications of transfinite induction are then replaced by applications of Set Induction).
 Here we follow the same approach.